tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * Identify the pros and cons of tree-based algorithms.

-* Understand the implications of overfitting and how boosting and bagging can help to deal with it.
+* Understand the implications of overfitting and how boosting and bagging can assist with it.

 * Apply gradient tree boosting models in classification problems.